richardschoen/ibmijasper/README.md

 `CALL PGM(IBMIJASPER/SRCBLDC)`

+The following command restores the Java objects to IFS folder: `/ibmijasper`
+`IBMIJASPER/RSTRRE`

+If all runs successfully the IBMIJASPER library commands should be ready to use.

+# After install initial test command
+The RREGEN command should create a sample PDF report based on the IBMIJASPER/EMPLOYEE table.

+The output file should gen generated to file name: `/tmp/EmployeeListing.pdf`

+`ADDLIBLE IBMIJASPER`

+`RREGEN LIBLIST(IBMIJASPER)
+        RPTNAME('/ibmijasper/reports/templates/Employee_Listing.jrxml')
+        RPTOUTPUT('/tmp/Employee_listing') OUTPUTFMT(PDF)
+        REPLACE(*YES) DSPSTDOUT(*YES)`

+After running the command, locate and view PDF file: `/tmp/Employee_Listing.pdf`

 # Training and Support for IBMIJASPER
 If you desire assistance in setting up the IBMIJASPER library so you can generate reports and data exports from your IBM i system, feel free to reach out about consulting assistance.